-Hiring managers and interviewers love to ask this question: “what type of work environment do you prefer?”
+Hiring managers and interviewers love to ask questions like:

 Kind of a trap, right?